46353658/comic-stock/known_issues.md

 - supplier detail can be within supplier -> done
 - use scss
 - search on the backend
-- rename SUPPLIERS to MOCK-SUPPLIERS
+- rename SUPPLIERS to MOCK-SUPPLIERS -> done
 -   // create an array and then destroy all elements
   supplierServiceSubscription: Subscription;
 - use the router to go back (supplier-detail.component.ts) -> done